nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

     :ref:`NXcg_marching_cubes`:
-        An approach to store metadata of a specific implementation of the Marching Cubes algorithm, whose sensitivity to specific topological configurations is known to result in different triangle soups.
+        An approach to store metadata of a specific implementation of the Marching Cubes algorithm, whose sensitivity to specific topological configurations is known to result in different triangle collections.

     :ref:`NXdelocalization`:
-        An approach to document procedures whereby a scalar field is smoothened in a controlled manner.
+        An approach to document procedures whereby a scalar field is smoothed in a controlled manner.

     :ref:`NXsimilarity_grouping`:
-        An alias for NXclustering.
+        An alternative for NXclustering.

     :ref:`NXclustering`:
         A description for clustering of objects (such as atoms or features).

     :ref:`NXorientation_set`:
-        A set of rotations to describe the relative orientation of members of a set of features/objects.
+        A set of parameters to describe the relative orientation of members of a set of features/objects.

     :ref:`NXslip_system_set`:
-        Metadata to a set of slip system/slip system family for a given crystal structure.
+        Metadata for a set of slip systems in a given crystal structure.

     :ref:`NXms_feature_set`:
         Generic base class to describe any nested set of features